I used to think there was NO way I could have a gut parasite. I thought living in the U.S. and drinking filtered water meant I was protected.

 When you have a parasite or infection in your gut, there is a lot of competition for nutrients.

-Think about those tapeworm-for-weight-loss horror stories you’ve heard.
+Think about those tapeworm-weight-loss horror stories you’ve heard.

 But it’s not just worms – all kind of parasites and gut infections can absorb more than their fair share of vitamins and nutrients, ultimately leaving you malnourished.